Tilth

 Tilth is a physical condition of soil, especially in relation to its suitability for planting or growing a crop.
 Factors that determine tilth include the formation and stability of aggregated soil particles, moisture content, degree of aeration, soil biota, rate of water infiltration and drainage.
-Tilth can change rapidly, depending on environmental factors such as changes in moisture, tillage and soil amendments.
+Tilth can change rapidly, depending on environmental factors, such as changes in moisture, tillage and soil amendments.
 The objective of tillage (mechanical manipulation of the soil) is to improve tilth, thereby increasing crop production; in the long term, however, conventional tillage, especially plowing, often has the opposite effect, causing the soil carbon sponge to oxidize, break down and become compacted.

 Soil with good tilth is spongy with large pore spaces for air infiltration and water movement.
-Roots only grow where the soil tilth allows for adequate levels of soil oxygen.
+Roots grow only where the soil tilth allows for adequate levels of soil oxygen.
 Such soil also holds a reasonable supply of water and nutrients.

 Tillage, organic matter amendments, fertilization and irrigation can each improve tilth, but when used excessively, can have the opposite effect.
-Crop rotation and cover crops can rebuild the soil carbon sponge and positively impact tilth.
+Crop rotation and cover crops can rebuild the soil carbon sponge and positively affect tilth.
 A combined approach can produce the greatest improvement.

 Aggregation

-Good tilth shares a balanced relation between soil-aggregate tensile strength and friability, in which it has a stable mixture of aggregate soil particles that can be readily broken up by shallow non-abrasive tilling.
+Good tilth shares a balanced relation between soil-aggregate tensile strength and friability, in which it has a stable mixture of aggregate soil particles that can be readily broken up by shallow, non-abrasive tilling.
 A high tensile strength will result in large cemented clods of compacted soil with low friability.
-Proper management of agricultural soils can positively impact soil aggregation and improve tilth quality.
+Proper management of agricultural soils can positively affect soil aggregation and improve tilth quality.

 Aggregation is positively associated with tilth.
 With finer-textured soils, aggregates may in turn be made up of smaller aggregates.
 Aggregation implies substantial pores between individual aggregates.

 Aggregation is important in the subsoil, the layer below tillage.
 Such aggregates involve larger (2- to 6-inch) blocks of soil that are more angular and not as distinctive.
-These aggregates are less impacted by biological activity than the tillage layer.
+These aggregates are less affected by biological activity than the tillage layer.
 Subsurface aggregates are important for root growth deep into the profile.
 Deep roots allow greater access to moisture, which helps in drought periods.
 Subsoil aggregates can also be compacted, mainly by heavy equipment on wet soil.
 Another significant source of subsoil compaction is the practice of plowing with tractor wheels in the open furrow.

 Pore size

 Soil that is well aggregated has a range of pore sizes.
 Each pore size plays a role in soil's physical functioning.
 Large pores drain rapidly and are needed for good air exchange during wet periods, preventing oxygen deficiency that can drown plants and increase pest problems.
-Oxygen-deficient wet soils increase denitrification - conversion of nitrogen to gaseous forms.
-In degraded soil large pores are compressed into small ones.
+Oxygen-deficient wet soils increase denitrification – conversion of nitrogen to gaseous forms.
+In degraded soil, large pores are compressed into small ones.

 Small pores are critical for water retention and help a crop endure dry periods with minimal yield loss.